fonzcastellanos/rcoaster/README.md

 ### Track File

-The track file lists the spline files to load to create the track.
+A track file lists the spline files to load to create the track.
 The first line is the number of spline files to load.
 Each subsequent line is a path to a spline file.
 Paths may be absolute or relative.
 Relative paths are relative to the current working directory of the `rcoaster` process.

+Currently only the first spline file listed is used.

 An example track file is [`track.txt`](track.txt).